ultrabug/ultrabug.fr/docs/Tech Blog/2021/2021-05-06-on-scylla-manager-suspend-resume.md

 ![scylla twitter announcement](images/2021-05-06-twitter_manager.png)

-On one hand there are valid use cases and I'm sure most users will gladly welcome this because they know it will help their cluster on a daily basis.
-(and I am one of them).
+On one hand there are valid use cases where you want to make sure that you get all the performance that you can from your hardware and I'm sure most users will gladly welcome this because they know it will help their cluster on a daily basis. (and I am one of them).

-On the other hand I can't get rid of the deceptive feeling that Scylla is still not smart enough to handle the impacts of background maintenance operationsrepairs and deliver to be the promised boring database.
+On the other hand I can't get rid of the deceptive feeling that Scylla is still not smart enough to handle the impacts of background maintenance operations and deliver to be the promised boring database.

-For some time I hoped that [workload prioritization] could be used better to diminish repair impacts on performance but it's never been released to us Open Source users anyway so I never had the chance to build a realy opinion on that (and I like to remind that we are also paying customers at Numberly: we do not run enterprise because we choose not to).
+For some time I even hoped that [workload prioritization] could be used better to diminish repair impacts on performance but it's never been released to us Open Source users anyway so I never had the chance to build a realy opinion on that (and I like to remind that we are also paying customers at Numberly: we do not run enterprise because we choose not to).

 I also want to acknowledge that a lot of efforts have been and still are invested in optimizing Scylla maintenance operations: [Asias He is notoriously